example42/example42.github.io/_posts/2020-11-13-puppetize-digital-git-workflows.md

 [Puppetize Digital](https://digital.puppetize.com/series/Puppetize-Agenda/schedule) is coming!
 November 19th!

-example42 is super exited that we are again delivering a talk to a Puppet conference.
+example42 is super excited that we are again delivering a talk to a Puppet conference.

 This year [Martin Alfke](https://digital.puppetize.com/series/d90513c03829/show_speaker_details) is talking about GIT workflows.